fangohr/oommf-in-spack/README.md

 - `spack test run --alias oommftest oommf`

 To see the results, use
-- `spack test result -l oommftest`
+- `spack test results -l oommftest`

 ## To use OOMMF after installation